-Mason’s COVID Testing Requirements
+Mason’s COVID Testing

-You are strongly encouraged to utilize Mason’s COVID test sites for testing.
+Although not required, you are strongly encouraged to utilize Mason’s COVID test sites for testing.
 All on-campus testing is free, and Mason is offering extended hours to accommodate diverse schedules; see schedule below.

-Students who are non-compliant with Mason’s testing requirement will be referred to the Office of Student Conduct and may be unenrolled from in-person classes, expelled from their on-campus residence, and prohibited from participating in on- and off-campus events and extracurricular activities.
+Students who are non-compliant with Mason’s testing requirement will be referred to the Office of Student Conduct and may be unenrolled from in-person classes, expelled from their on-campus residence, and prohibited from participating in on- and off-campus events and extracurricular activities

 Testing is prioritized for: